harmtemolder/com/_posts/2020-07-16-kobo-export-highlights-to-workflowy.md

 ---
 layout: post
-title: How to export Kobo Annotations to WorkFlowy
+title: How to export Kobo highlights to WorkFlowy
 date: 2020-07-16 12:08:00 -0400
 description: Ever wonder how to get your highlights from your Kobo into WorkFlowy?
 img: kobo-highlight.png